Anil1111/Academic-Projects-Tutorials/XNotes/VSCode.md

 32. `Alt + '` **Custom** to kill current terminal
 33. `Fn + Left Arrow / Rt Arrow` go to start/end of the line
 34. `Alt + #` where # is a number to select individual tabs in VSCode
+35. `CTrl + L` select the entire line
+26. `Ctrl + K V` to open preview mode of the MD file to the right

 ## Shortcut from Integrated Terminal